 FE&TS Accelerated Recruitment Program

-Note: This program is now CLOSED to new expressions of interest.
-Further expressions of interest may be called for in 2018, please check this web site regularly for updates.
+Note: This program is now OPEN to new expressions of interest.

 The New South Wales Police Force is now offering forensic science graduates an opportunity to fast track into a career as a Police Officer - Forensic Investigator.
 To be considered for the program, you must have completed a forensic science degree from a recognised tertiary institution.
 See the list of approved courses.

 The Forensic Evidence and Technical Services Accelerated Recruitment Program (FE&TSARP) involves completing the Associate Degree in Policing Practice (ADPP) whilst performing and gaining an insight into general policing duties at a Sydney metropolitan police station.
 However the minimum general duties component has been reduced from three years to one year as part of this program

 Forensic Evidence and Technical Services Command Accelerated Recruitment Program timetables

 - Once an FE&TSARP officer attests as a probationary constable, they will commence duty at their assigned metropolitan Local Area Command and continue their ADPP studies.

 - After approximately 10 months at a PAC (during session 5 of ADPP), they will attend an induction day at their allocated FE&TS site.

 - Once the FE&TSARP officer is confirmed in the rank of constable, they will be eligible to transfer to the FSG when the allocated Forensic Investigator Position is available.

 - Upon transfer to the FE&TS, the FE&TS ARP officer will commence training in their respective forensic job stream.